Schalk1e/cleanfreak/README.md

 # CleanFreak

 An opinionated workspace organisation and cleaning utility.
+(Work in progress, be gentle.)